-In 2017, our Board of Directors had four standing Committees: Executive, Audit, Compensation and Nominating and Corporate Governance.
-In 2018, the Executive Committee was eliminated.
-Copies of the charters of each of the current committees are posted on our website: www.intest.com.
+Our Board of Directors has five standing Committees: Executive, Audit, Compensation, Nominating and Corporate Governance and Intellectual Property.
+Copies of the charters of each of these committees are posted on our website: www.intest.com.

-The Executive Committee was appointed by the Board of Directors to exercise all powers and authority of the Board of Directors in the management of our business and affairs during intervals between meetings of the Board of Directors, and to provide oversight of, and make recommendations to, the Board of Directors regarding corporate initiatives and strategies.
-During 2017, the members of the Committee were Alyn R. Holt (Chairman), who passed away in May 2017, Robert E. Matthiessen, Steven J. Abrams, and Joseph W. Dews IV.
-The Committee held no meetings in 2017.
+The Executive Committee is appointed by the Board of Directors to exercise all powers and authority of the Board of Directors in the management of our business and affairs during intervals between meetings of the Board of Directors, and to provide oversight of, and make recommendations to, the Board of Directors regarding corporate initiatives and strategies.
+During 2013, the members of the Committee were, and presently are, Alyn R. Holt, Chairman, Robert E. Matthiessen, Stuart F. Daniels, and James W. Schwartz.
+The Committee held one meeting in 2013.

 The Audit Committee is appointed by the Board of Directors to assist the Board of Directors in fulfilling its oversight responsibilities with respect to our financial management and controls.
 The Committee's primary oversight responsibilities relate to the integrity of our accounting and financial reporting processes, audits of our financial statements, and systems of internal control over financial reporting and accounting matters, and the independence, qualifications, retention, and performance of our independent registered public accounting firm.
-During 2017, the members of the Committee were, William Kraut (Chairman), Steven J. Abrams, and Joseph W. Dews IV.
-The Board of Directors has determined that Mr. Kraut meets the criteria of an "audit committee financial expert" as that term is defined in Item 401 of Regulation S-K. The Board of Directors has also determined that each of the members of the Committee is independent within the meaning of the NYSE American Rules.
-The Committee held ten meetings during 2017.
+During 2013, the members of the Committee were, Stuart F. Daniels, James W. Schwartz and, upon their election as directors in early January 2013, Steven J. Abrams and William Kraut.
+Mr. Kraut was also appointed as Chairman of the Committee at that time.
+Joseph W. Dews IV was appointed to the Committee upon his election as a director on April 10, 2014.
+The Board of Directors has determined that Mr. Kraut meets the criteria of an "audit committee financial expert" as that term is defined in Item 401 of Regulation S-K. The Board of Directors has also determined that each of the members of the Committee is independent within the meaning of the NYSE MKT Rules.
+The Committee held ten meetings during 2013.

 The Compensation Committee is appointed by the Board of Directors to review, evaluate, and approve the compensation and benefit programs of our executive officers, to administer our equity based compensation plans, and to review and recommend to the Board of Directors changes to our director compensation.
-During 2017, the members of the Committee were, Joseph W. Dews IV (Chairman), Steven J. Abrams, and William Kraut.
-The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NYSE American Rules, including the stricter requirements of Section 803 of the NYSE American Company Guide, which are not applicable to smaller reporting companies, but which we have adopted as the standard of independence for this Committee.
-The Committee held six meetings during 2017.
+During 2013, the members of the Committee were, Stuart F. Daniels, Chairman, James W. Schwartz and, upon their election as directors, Steven J. Abrams and William Kraut.
+Joseph W. Dews IV was appointed to the Committee upon his election as a director on April 10, 2014.
+The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NYSE MKT Rules, including the stricter requirements of Rule 5605(d)(2)(A), which are not applicable to smaller reporting companies, but which we have adopted as the standard of independence for this Committee.
+The Committee held five meetings during 2013.